masterkain/loved2itunes/Readme.markdown

     ruby loved2itunes.rb kain82 MyLovedTracks f # will import loved tracks into MyLovedTracks playlist and excludes videos. ruby loved2itunes.rb kain82 Loved t # will import loved tracks into Loved playlist and includes videos.

+## Cronjob

+This script is ideal to keep in sync with your last.fm loved tracks.
+For example this will run hourly:

+  01 * * * * /path/to/loved2itunes.rb >/dev/null 2>&1

 ## Resources

 * [iCoreTech Research Labs](http://www.icoretech.org)